When a Personal Representative Can Claw Back Transfers

 The property liable for the payment of unsecured debts of a decedent includes all property transferred by him by any means which is in law void or voidable as against his creditors and subject to prior liens.
 The right to recover this property, so far as necessary for the payment of unsecured debts of the decedent, is exclusively in the personal representative.

-A.R.S. § 14-3710(A)No individual creditor can pursue this property on their own.
-The personal representative acts on behalf of all creditors collectively, bringing any recovered assets back into the estate for proper distribution.
+A.R.S. § 14-3710(A)No individual creditor can pursue this property alone.
+The personal representative acts for all interested parties.
+As a result, recovered assets go back into the estate for proper distribution.

 What Triggers the Recovery Action

-The personal representative is required to pursue recovery when the estate has a shortfall.
-If there are not enough assets in the estate to cover unsecured debts, and the deceased made transfers that were fraudulent or legally voidable, the personal representative must file suit to recover that property.
+The personal representative must pursue recovery when the estate has a shortfall.
+This means the estate lacks enough assets to cover unsecured debts.
+If the deceased made fraudulent or voidable transfers, the representative must file a legal action.

 When there is a deficiency of assets in custody of a personal representative, and decedent in his lifetime has conveyed or transferred property, or any rights or interests therein, with intent to defraud creditors, or to avoid a right, debt or duty of any person, or has conveyed or transferred the property so that the conveyance or transfer by law is void or voidable as against creditors, the personal representative shall commence and prosecute an action for the recovery of the property for the benefit of the creditors.